-This is the fourth-important stone from the ancient Ural Mountains in Russia it may be placed in any area or space to help neutralize negative energies and to ensure a calm and peaceful environment.
+Selenite is an important stone from the ancient Ural Mountains in Russia it may be placed in any area or space to help neutralize negative energies and to ensure a calm and peaceful environment.
 In the Far East, the mouse is a symbol of wealth and prosperity.
 Let this cute little mouse made from Ural Selenite stone become a talisman in your home and a unique element of interior decor.
-This beautiful Russian souvenir that glows with love was hand carved and hand painted by a skilled Russian craftsman.
-You can notice the grandiose magic of selenite décor in the marvelous splendor of the world-famous Imperial Winter Palace in Saint Petersburg.
+This beautiful stone glows with love and was hand carved and hand painted by a skilled craftsman.

 Hand carved in Soviet Russia these magical pieces were given life in the 1960’s and come in their original boxes that have Cyrillic handwriting on them